ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ![The Cloudant Dashboard home](media/dashboard-01-home@2x.png '; figure')

-When sign-up is complete, your browser will display the *Dashboard*.
+When sign-up is complete, your browser will display the *dashboard*.

-The Dashboard is the web interface to manage your data.
+The dashboard is the web interface to manage your data.

-**Use the Dashboard to observe and verify FoodTracker's behavior.** This is a major advantage to using Cloudant: you have a simple and pleasant tool to help you do your job.
-In this walkthrough, you will frequently use the Dashboard in conjunction with the iOS Simulator.
+**Use the dashboard to observe and verify FoodTracker's behavior.** This is a major advantage to using Cloudant: you have a simple and pleasant tool to help you do your job.
+In this walkthrough, you will frequently use the dashboard in conjunction with the iOS Simulator.

 ### Prepare Cloudant for the FoodTracker App

-Use the Dashboard to prepare the database for FoodTracker.
+Use the dashboard to prepare the database for FoodTracker.
 To work correctly, FoodTracker will need a few things:

 1. A *database*, to store data,
 1. An *API key*, to authenticate, and